HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 * KVM available on the host.
 * At least 20 GB free disk space, more if you keep snapshots or install large packages.
 * A working Internet connection to download packages and the Ubuntu ISO.
+* A SPICE viewer on the host, provided by `virt-viewer`.

 Tip: If your real host CPU is Intel, do not expect KVM to safely pretend it is an AMD CPU in every case.
 For normal use, keep `-cpu host`.
 Use the optional `EPYC-Milan` section only after the VM works with the default CPU setting.